searxng/searxng/docs/admin/engines/settings.rst

 1. the full path specified in the ``SEARX_SETTINGS_PATH`` environment variable.
 2. ``/etc/searx/settings.yml``

-If these files don't exist (or are empty or can't be read), searx uses the :origin:`searx/settings.yml` file.
+If these files don't exist (or are empty or can't be read), SearXNG uses the :origin:`searx/settings.yml` file.
 Read :ref:`settings use_default_settings` to see how you can simplify your *user defined* ``settings.yml``.